-With the rising popularity of English designs and cottagecore trends, mauve has become increasingly popular as an interior paint color.
-To avoid this color feeling dated (very popular in the 80s), I prefer more muted mauves that can easily be used as a neutral within a space.
+To prevent this muddy pink paint color from feeling dated (very popular in the 80s), I prefer more muted mauves that can easily be used as a neutral paint color within a space.

-The color mauve has been on my brain lately because I am planning a vintage-inspired makeover for my daughter’s bedroom.
 Unsurprisingly, my 5-year-old has requested pink walls and I am determined to find a dusty pink that she will love when she is 5 or 15 years old!

 What is the color mauve?